osrf/subt/submitted_models/robotika_freyja_sensor_config_1/specification.md

 * Battery life of 14400 seconds

 ## Diversions from Physical Hardware of Freyja
-Virtual Freyja is a faithful representation of real-world Freya both in appereance and in physical properties.
+Virtual Freyja is a faithful representation of real-world Freya both in appearance and in physical properties.
+It does not model long-range low-bandwidth (LoRa) mesh communication of the real robot.

 # <a name="validation_links"></a>Freyja Validation and Specification Links